-I will become immune or that I will not expen rience an adverse effect from the vaccine.
-I request the district provide me the Hepatitis- B vaccine at no charge to me.
-I have already been vaccinated with the Hepat titis-B vaccine.
-I understand that due to my occupational expo at risk of acquiring hepatitis B virus (HBV) in with hepatitis B vaccine, at no charge to myse understand that by declining this vaccine, I co If in the future I continue to have occupational me the Hepatitis- B vaccine at no charge to myself. osure to blood or other potentially infectious materials I may be affection.
-I have been given the opportunity to be vaccinated aff.
+1 will become minimum of that I will not expen nence an adverse effect.
+Hom the vaccine.
+I request the district provide me the Hepatitis- -B vaccine at no charge to me.
+I have already been vaccinated with the Hepa titis-B vaccine.
+I understand that due to my occupational exportant risk of acquiring hepatitis B virus (HBV) in with hepatitis B vaccine, at no charge to myse understand that by declining this vaccine, I confirm the future I continue to have occupational e me the Hepatitis- B vaccine at no charge to myself. osure to blood or other potentially infectious materials I may be affection.
+I have been given the opportunity to be vaccinated left.
 However, I decline hepatitis B vaccination at this time.
-I ontinue to be at risk of acquiring hepatitis B, a serious disease.
-I exposure to blood or other potentially infectious materials and ne, I can receive the vaccination at no charge to myself.
+I continue to be at risk of acquiring hepatitis B, a serious disease.
+Il exposure to blood or other potentially infectious materials and ne, I can receive the vaccination at no charge to myself.
 Print Name Position and Work Site Signature Date